Best antivirus software of 2023

 • Not meant to be used by beginners

 Files will be scanned as they’re downloading and it’ll run scans even when your system isn’t in use.
+The Device Control system gives you a lot of control over what devices can connect to your system.

 Unfortunately, there’s no VPN and the parental control isn’t as effective as it is on other antivirus programs.
 Unlike McAfee’s parental control feature which allows you to track your children’s location along with a whole range of other things, ESET only lets you block inappropriate content.